Coloring graphs as complete graph invariants: Any Coloring Graph With Surplus Colors Has a Unique Base Graph

-Showing that $\C_k(G)\cong \C_{\chi'}(G')$ is impossible when $k>\chi(G)$ and $\chi'=\chi(G')$ (Theorem~\ref{thm:main}) requires several new techniques.
+Showing that $\C_k(G)\cong \C_{\chi'}(G')$ is impossible when $k>\chi(G)$ and $\chi'=\chi(G')$ (Theorem~\ref{thm:main}) requires several new ideas.
 The presence of abstract link vertices in $\C\cong \C_k(G)\cong \C_{\chi'}(G')$ imposes specific constraints on how $G$ can relate to a potential $G'$.
-The first step is to count the induced squares incident to each abstract link vertex in $\C$.
-These tallies provide adjacency information about the base graph vertices that are changing color, and shows that any such $G'$ must contain the connected components of $G$ as vertex-disjoint induced subgraphs.
+The first step is to show that any such $G'$ must contain the connected components of $G$ as vertex-disjoint induced subgraphs.
 Next, Algorithm~\ref{algo:partitions} shows that at each abstract link vertex, this subgraph of $G$ in $G'$ must be colored according to the partition of the coloring in the surplus coloring case.
 Algorithm~\ref{algo:LLG} then extracts from $\C$ an auxiliary structure, termed \emph{labeled link graph}, in a base-graph agnostic manner.
-Combined with structural properties of $3$-, $4$-, and $6$-cycles in coloring graphs, these algorithms explain how different abstract link vertices in $\mathcal{C}$ are interconnected.
-We establish that equivalent abstract link vertices (those in the same orbit under a certain group action) are connected by a predictable sequence of hypercubes, which correspond to edges in the labeled link graph.
-Finally, a counting argument leads to a numerical inconsistency.
-Interpreting the shared graph $\mathcal{C}$ as $\mathcal{C}_{\chi'}(G')$ requires it to contain strictly more abstract link vertices than are present when interpreting it as $\mathcal{C}_{k}(G)$, contradicting the possibility that $\mathcal{C}_k(G)\cong \mathcal{C}_{\chi'}(G')$.
-A flowchart at the end of the paper (Figure~\ref{fig:flowchart}) illustrates the progression of results within this section.
+These algorithms explain how different abstract link vertices in $\mathcal{C}$ are interconnected.
+Finally, interpreting the shared graph $\mathcal{C}$ as $\mathcal{C}_{\chi'}(G')$ requires it to contain strictly more abstract link vertices than are present when interpreting it as $\mathcal{C}_{k}(G)$, contradicting the possibility that $\mathcal{C}_k(G)\cong \mathcal{C}_{\chi'}(G')$.
+A flowchart (Figure~\ref{fig:flowchart}) at the end of the paper shows the progression of Section~\ref{sec:unique-if-surplus}.

+All of our algorithms take a graph $\mathcal C$ as input and seek to interpret $\mathcal C$ as a coloring graph.
+We briefly note that the runtime of these algorithms is polynomial in the number of vertices of $\mathcal C$ except for a graph isomorphism check at the end of Algorithm~\ref{algo:link-vertex}.
+However, the order of a coloring graph is exponential in the order of its base graph in general, so even excluding the graph isomorphism check, our algorithms are not efficient with respect to the base graph.